 These days, electronic devices such as smartphones, tablets, and computers make up an important component of our everyday lives.
 While communication has become easier and more efficient than ever before, these technological advancements have brought with them new concerns about privacy and security.
-There’s even a holiday dedicated to keeping your online data safe and secure – it’s fittingly called Computer Security Day.
+There’s even a holiday dedicated to keeping your online data safe and secure – it’s fittingly called National Computer Security Day.

-History of Computer Security Day
+History of National Computer Security Day

 While hacking and viruses have virtually been around since the early days of modern computing, evolving and increasingly sophisticated technologies began to see more applications, and therefore more security risks due to the simple fact that more data was at risk as computers found their way into banks, government offices, and businesses.

-How to Celebrate Computer Security Day
+How to Celebrate National Computer Security Day

 The most obvious way to celebrate Computer Security day would be to focus on ensuring that your computer, your devices, and the data you have in the cloud are all secure.
 One very important thing to do for your online security is to have strong passwords and keep them updated regularly, as this reduces the chances of your personal data falling into the wrong hands.
 If you aren’t the sort of person who’s good at coming up with strong passwords (and let’s be honest, some of us aren’t), then there are a number of password managers which you can choose from to generate random passwords and also save them so you don’t have to remember.